zenbro/mirror.vim/README.md

 ```
 See [Configuration](#configuration) for more details about format and structure of this file.

-From now, if you open any file inside */home/user/work/my_project* then multiple remote commands should be available.
+From now, if you open any file inside */home/user/work/my_project* then
+multiple remote commands should be available.
 For example, if you want to edit some file on remote server in staging
-environment (*my_project@staging_host*), then open this file locally and run `:MirrorEdit staging`.
-You should be able to edit this remote file here, locally, with your own vim settings.
+environment (*my_project@staging_host*), then open this file locally and run
+`:MirrorEdit staging`.
+You should be able to edit this remote file here,
-If you want to see difference between file, you currently edit and version of this file on production server - use this command: `:MirrorDiff production`
+locally, with your own vim settings.
+If you want to see difference between
+file, you currently edit and version of this file on production server - use
+this command: `:MirrorDiff production`.

 There are many other [remote actions](#remote-actions) available.

 ## Configuration

 Default path of configuration file is *~/.mirrors*.
-Use `g:mirror#config_path` if you want to change location of configuration file.
+Use `g:mirror#config_path` if you want to change location of configuration
+file.
 To open configuration file use `:MirrorConfig` command.
 Use `q` to close it.

-Configuration file use simplified [YAML](https://en.wikipedia.org/wiki/YAML) format and doesn't support things like &links, arrays, inline objects.
+Configuration file use simplified [YAML](https://en.wikipedia.org/wiki/YAML)
+format and doesn't support things like &links, arrays, inline objects.

 Example of mirrors config:

 ```yaml
 /home/user/work/project1:
   staging: project1@staging_host/current